jgwill/jgtaihub/README.md

    - Learn about the capabilities and limitations of different models for trading applications.

 2. **Develop a strong foundation in trading concepts:**
-   - Master technical analysis techniques, including candlestick patterns, trendlines, and indicators.
+   - Master technical analysis techniques, including fractal patterns, momentum energy and force.
    - Understand market dynamics, such as supply and demand, and how they influence price movements.

 3. **Gain proficiency in data preparation and feature engineering:**